How to create and configure Azure Integration Runtime

 Default Azure IR

-By default, each data factory has an Azure IR in the backend that supports operations on cloud data stores and compute services in public network.
+By default, each data factory or Synapse workspace has an Azure IR in the backend that supports operations on cloud data stores and compute services in public network.
 The location of that Azure IR is autoresolve.
-If connectVia property is not specified in the linked service definition, the default Azure IR is used.
+If connectVia property isn't specified in the linked service definition, the default Azure IR is used.
 You only need to explicitly create an Azure IR when you would like to explicitly define the location of the IR, or if you would like to virtually group the activity executions on different IRs for management purpose.

 Create Azure IR